A method to segment maps from different modalities using free space layout -- MAORIS : MAp Of RIpples Segmentation: Experiments

 Finally, we evaluated the influence of \emph{d\_threshold} on the segmentation results.
-One can see in \cref{fig:doors} that this parameter is not useful for sketch maps since the best MCC is obtained when $d\_threshold = 100\%$, at which point it is effectively unused.
-The median MCC of the sketch maps segmentations is good above 40\% and its value increases until 60\% after which it stays stable until 100\%.
-We hypothesize that users took into account the size of the pen while drawing, and thus, there are no regions created by the wall thickness and no need to account for it during the segmentation.
-On the other hand, \emph{d\_threshold} is an important parameter for robot maps.
-Here, the best results are obtained between 15\% and 40\%, and stays correct until 60\%.
-For an application where one doesn't know if the wall thickness needs to be taken into account or not, we recommend to use 40\% as the best guess.
+One can see in \cref{fig:doors} that sketch map segmentations are not sensible to this parameter: the median MCC of the sketch maps segmentations is good above 40\% and its value increases until 60\% after which it only slightly decreases until 100\%.
+We hypothesize that users took into account the size of the pen while drawing, and thus, there are no regions created by the wall thickness.
+On the other hand, \emph{d\_threshold} is an important parameter for robot maps: the best results are obtained between 30\% and 60\%, and stays correct until 100\%.
+For applications where one doesn't know if the wall thickness needs to be taken into account or not, we recommend 40\% as the best guess.
+In our work, we chose $d\_threshold$ to be 40\% for robot maps and 60\% for sketch maps.